 * Additional, so-called Premiums are not included in this sum.
 The Premiums pay out (a rather most sum) in case of long-term illness / inability to work.
 Also they have an effect on state support during maternity leave.

-When filing the income tax return for 2017, we will calculate if those minimum social charges were enough to cover the revenue that you made in 2017 (The social charges are about 5.8% of the Revenue, for Revenue up to 2 M CZK), or that you must pay extra.
+When filing the income tax return for the previous, we will calculate if those minimum social charges were enough to cover the revenue that you made or that you must pay extra.

-Also, based on the income of 2017, we will calculate the new monthly social charges for 2018, or that you continue to pay the (annually adjusted) minimum contribution.
+Also, based on the income of the previous year, we will calculate the new monthly social charges for the next year, or that you continue to pay the (annually adjusted) minimum contribution.
 Note that if in the previous year your Trade License was active only a few months (so all income is concentrated in a small period of time), the new monthly charges will be much higher in the new year.

 Health Insurance for a Trade License:Although the social charges are easily explained (everybody needs to pay, no difference in nationality), unfortunately the health insurance is more difficult to understand, it depends on nationality, visa status, employment status, and who provides family income.
 We will explain this in more detail during the first consultation, because there are so many options and variations.